JoshiCodes/NewLabyAPI/README.md

 ````

 ## Server Banner
-Sends a Server Banner to the client.
+Sends a Server Banner to the client. <br>
 [More Information on the LabyMod Docs](https://docs.labymod.net/pages/server/displays/tablist/#server-banner)
 The Banner has to have a ratio of 5:1, recommended size is 1280x256px.
 ````java